These were my favorite slides from the presentation, illustrating the optimistic outlook and huge upside still open for the mobile sector:

 In particular, I love it because of how amazing the numbers have been for mobile.
 They’re incredible.
 It makes me feel all warm and tingly inside, seeing the graphs that portray a technological revolution we happen to be right in the middle of, right now.

-In industries including field marketing, property management, construction project management, insurance inspections, and more, photos play a critical role in business
+In industries including field marketing, property management, construction project management, insurance inspections, and more, photos play a critical role in business operations.

 Photos are used to document work, report progress, maintain accountability, communicate with clients, and more.